MiuMiuMiue/Deep-Reinforcement-Learning-Chess-AI/README.md

 This will generate Learning Curves for both Single Agent Training and Double Agent Training according to existing data in the .npy files.

 # Checkpoints
-There are checkpoints for each model mentioned in Reports saved in the path `Results/SingleAgent/model_ckpt` and `Results/DoubleAgents/model_ckpt`
+The checkpoints for the models that mentioned in the report can be downloaded here: https://drive.google.com/drive/folders/11IsrpM9x2eYo3CxUvz2K9xNAys7-OPrm?usp=sharing

 # Refrences
 - https://doi.org/10.5281/zenodo.7789509